 Teaching Beyond the Gender Binary in the University Classroom

 In recent years, students on campuses across the country have become increasingly vocal in resisting binary thinking with respect to gender identity and expression.
-In an editorial that appeared in the Chronicle of Higher Education, Schmalz (2015) interviewed a dozen students who self-identified as gender non-conforming and found a great amount of anxiety and frustration.
-Several students expressed their fear of instructors and staff misgendering them or committing other indiscretions.
-They described their anxiety about being “outed” by professors in their classes and being forced to “come out” every semester when they must talk with faculty about their preferred names or pronouns.
+In an editorial that appeared in the Chronicle of Higher Education, Schmalz (2015) interviewed a dozen Lesbian, Gay, Bisexual, Transgender, Queer plus (LGBTQ+) students, many of whom identified as gender fluid, genderqueer, gender non-conforming, transgender, and/or non-binary, and found these students experience a great amount of anxiety and frustration.
+Several students expressed fear of instructors and staff misgendering them or committing other microaggressions.
+They described their anxiety about being “outed” by professors in their classes and being forced to “come out” every semester when they must talk with faculty about their names or pronouns.
 One student shared, “Every day it’s scary to just be in class, not knowing what people are going to say” (Schmalz 2015).
 Another student explained:

 Increased awareness around the complexities of gender identity and expression has given rise to questions regarding best practices for promoting gender inclusivity on campuses across the country.
 From debates about the appropriate policy regarding student name changes to awareness campaigns about pronoun usage, university administrators, professors, and students collectively are struggling to find a more just and nuanced understanding.

-This video provides another perspective on the complexities of being gender non-conforming in the United States.
+This video provides another perspective on the complexities of being non-binary in the United States.

-Not only does this respect the chosen identities of those who are gender non-conforming, but it but it creates a culture of inclusion and diversity in education that has indirect benefits to all.
+Respecting gender identity and expression in the classroom affirms students who identify as non-binary, gender non-conforming, and/or transgender, and additionally creates a culture of inclusion and diversity in education that has indirect benefits to all.
 Research shows that making learning spaces accessible to non-majority students benefits all students by enhancing creativity and improving problem solving and decision-making (Levine and Stark 2015; Phillips 2014).
+Additionally, giving students the opportunity to self-identify the names and pronouns they use in the classroom benefits all students, including international students and students who use their middle name as their primary name.

 There are several common challenges to gender-inclusive teaching.
-While these challenges often manifest differently in different disciplinary contexts, they all arise as obstacles in disrupting the long-standing misconceptions of gender as a binary construct.
+While these challenges often manifest differently across disciplinary contexts, they all arise as obstacles to disrupting the long-standing misconceptions of gender as a binary construct.
 In the following subsections, we discuss twelve challenges that can arise when cultivating a gender-inclusive classroom environment.
 We interweave the discussion of the challenges with research-based practices meant to address the issues.

 Gender identity versus gender expression

 While gender identity and gender expression can be related, they do not have to be.
-Gender identity is individuals’ internal understanding of themselves as male, female, both, or neither.
+Gender identity is individuals’ internal understanding of themselves as it relates to gender.
 Gender expression, on the other hand, is how individuals express their gender through clothing, demeanor, etc. How one expresses their gender is not necessarily related to their gender identity.
 Gender expression may be a way individuals play with external gender performance and explore roles, while gender identity is an interior sense of self.
 Both can be fluid and change over the course of one’s life, and they need not change together.

 Sexual identity versus gender identity

 Individuals often conflate sexual identity and gender identity.
 Sexual identity refers to individuals’ romantic and sexual attraction to others, or lack of attraction (asexual identity).
-Gender identity describes individuals’ internal understanding of themselves as male, female, both or neither.
-For example, a person whose sex assigned at birth is male but whose gender identity is female, may express any of the full range of sexual identities including (but not limited to): heterosexual, queer, bi-sexual, pansexual, etc.
+Gender identity describes individuals’ internal understanding of themselves as it relates to gender.
+Sexual identity is a separate concept that refers to an individual’s sense of romantic and/or sexual attractions.

-The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life has curated several gender non-conforming resources that might be useful to course instructors.
+The Office of Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life has curated several resources about gender that might be useful to course instructors.

-Familiarity With and/or Commitment to Gender Non-Conforming Topics
+Familiarity With and/or Commitment to Gender Non-Binary Topics

-Both students and leaders in the classroom may have limited prior interactions with individuals whose gender identity moves beyond the gender binary.
-Consequently, instructors and students may be unfamiliar with issues that arise for those who live as persons with non-conforming gender identities.
-These issues include (but are not limited to): feeling anxiety when using public restrooms, feeling disrespected when others ignore name and gender pronoun requests, feeling unsafe in learning spaces on campus, etc.
+Some students and leaders in the classroom may have limited prior interactions with transgender and/or non-binary individuals.
+Consequently, instructors and students may be unfamiliar with the experiences of non-binary and/or transgender people.
+These experiences may include (but are not limited to): feeling anxiety when using public restrooms; feeling disrespected when others make assumptions about their gender, name, and pronouns; feeling unsafe in learning spaces on campus; and experiencing high levels of discrimination and harassment.
+Importantly, as previously noted, some leaders in the classroom personally identify as non-binary and/or transgender, and their experiences in the classroom are unique.

-Even those who already have a more extensive knowledge of issues related to gender inclusivity may not entirely understand the impact of gender identity and expression on gender non-conforming individuals.
+Even those who already have a more extensive knowledge of topics related to gender inclusivity may not entirely understand the impact of gender identity and expression on non-binary individuals.
 For example, they might not understand how other dimensions of individuals’ social identity (i.e. socioeconomic, religious, race, etc.) converge with their gender identity, and affect how others perceive them.

-Students may exhibit considerable variation in their commitment to learning about non-conforming gender identities.
-Variation in students’ commitment may be rooted in lack of familiarity with gender non-conforming individuals, ideology, culture, or religious background, and may lead to discomfort when engaging course materials that include the voices and experiences of gender non-conforming individuals.
+Students may exhibit considerable variation in their commitment to learning about non-binary gender identities.
+Variation in students’ commitment may be rooted in lack of familiarity with non-binary individuals, ideology, culture, or religious background, and may lead to discomfort when engaging course materials that include the voices and experiences of non-binary individuals.
 This discomfort may be rooted in fear, shame, disgust, frustration, confusion, etc.

 Clark, Rand, and Vogt (2003) observe that students may sometimes hold onto their current understanding of gender roles “like lifelines in class discussion” when confronted with information that challenges their existing views (2003, 3).
 According to the authors, this occurs because these critiques may threaten students’ “sense of self” and, as a result, be perceived as an “attack” (Clark, Rand, Vogt 2003, 3).